jaspervdj/hakyll/web/tutorials/github-pages-tutorial.md

 git fetch -all
 ```

-Switches to a new branch called "publish" that tracks the origin "master" branch. **Note:** Checking out the publish branch does not overwrite the files that Hakyll just produced because we have '_site' in both .gitignore files.
+Switch to the `master` branch.

+> **Note:** Checking out this branch does not overwrite the files that Hakyll just produced because we have '_site' listed in both .gitignore files.

 ```
-git checkout -b publish --track origin/master
+git checkout -b master --track origin/master
 ```

-Copy the freshly made contents of '_site' over the old ones.
-Note that if a file is *no longer* being produced (for example if you deleted a blog posting), it will continue to persist in your published site until it's been removed from that repository as well.
+Next, copy the freshly made contents of '_site' over the old ones.

+> **Note:** Deleting a file from your site's source will not remove it from your `master` repository if it has already been published.
+An alternative to `cp` is discussed at the end of this guide.

 ```
 cp -a _site/. .